phillipadsmith/2014.phillipadsmith.com/_posts/2015-09-22-connecting-the-dots-of-a-global-movement.md

 * Who do you know who... is working at the nexus of news, media, and technology and is passionate about about testing out new ideas, and building new teams and products?

-* Is currently getting a new news/media/information-focused startup or product off ground?
+* Is currently getting a new news/media/information-focused startup or product off the ground?
 And who has done so successfully in the past in your community?

 * Is educating the information-meets-journalism-meets-technology makers of tomorrow?
 What are the innovative academic programs in your community?
 The new immersive learning experiences?
 Who are the people behind these initiatives?

-* Is incubating, accelerating, and investing in media in your community?
+* And, last but not least...
+Who is incubating, accelerating, and investing in media in your community?
 Who are the [Matters][matter] and [Media Factories][mediafactory] of your city?

 [As Connect works its way around the globe][connect], we are organically drawing a map of these resources -- resources that will serve as the connective tissue between events, participants, Hacks/Hackers members, and all of the organizations and people that we are able to connect along the way.